AnnuJoshi/data-interview-prep/company_specific/DoorDash/practice/practice_sql.md

       AND  (o.status <> 'cancelled' OR o.cancelled_at IS NULL)   -- ignore cancelled orders
     GROUP  BY 1, 2
 ),
-rolling AS (            -- 2.
-7-day window that starts ON EACH order_date
+-- 2. 7-day window that starts ON EACH order_date

+    -- RANGE Between vs ROW Between
+        -- RANGE will include all rows where the order_date falls within the 6 days before the current row’s order_date, up to and including the current row’s date.
+        -- USE RANGE if you want the window to strictly cover a 7-day period based on date values, and ROWS if you’re okay with counting 7 rows regardless of the actual dates they represent.

+rolling AS (
     SELECT
         order_date                            AS window_start,
         city,